CodeHermez/COS221-Practical-5-Group-23/Doc/GetRecommendations.md

 - `status` (string): Status of the request, either "success" or "error".

-- `timestamp` (integer): The time in at which the request was made.
+- `timestamp` (integer): The time at which the request was made.

-- `data` (Array<JSON>): If successful, contains the requested user recommendation data in array form of json object elemets.
+- `data` (Array<JSON>): If successful, contains the requested user recommendation data in array form of JSON object elements.

   - `title` (string): The title of the title you want to retrieve

   - `genre` (string): the string of genres associated with the title

-  - `release_date` (integer): The year at which the title was release
+  - `release_date` (integer): The year in which the title was released

   - `description` (string): The description of the title